How to build a wet room on wooden floor

 Install cement boards over the subfloor to create a stable and secure base for the wet room.
 Apply a waterproofing coating over the cement board surface, following the manufacturer’s instructions, to ensure complete water resistance.

-See also How to store tights
+See also How to photocopy on a canon printer

 By following these steps, you can create a solid and waterproof base for your wet room on a wooden floor foundation, giving you peace of mind and ensuring the longevity and durability of your wet room.